htdat/woo-viet/readme.txt

 * Support `VND` for [the PayPal Standard gateway](https://docs.woocommerce.com/document/paypal-standard/).
 Convert `VND` prices to any PayPal supported currency before sending visitors to the PayPal pages.
 * Support `VND` for [the PayPal Express Checkout gateway](https://docs.woocommerce.com/document/paypal-express-checkout/).
 * Add [the OnePay domestic (local ATM cards) gateway](http://onepay.com.vn/).
 Implement all methods in [the official documents](https://mtf.onepay.vn/developer/?page=modul_noidia_php): QueryDR, IPN, and Return URL.
+* Add [the OnePay international (Visa, Master, JCB, Amex cards) gateway](http://onepay.com.vn/).
+Implement all methods in [the official documents](https://mtf.onepay.vn/developer/?page=modul_quocte_php): QueryDR, IPN, and Return URL.

 = ROAD MAP =

 In the future, this plugin will add more and more features for the Vietnam market:

 * Integrate at least one solution for collecting money by phone cards.
-* Integrate the Vietnam payment gateways like 1Pay, OnePay, BaoKim, Ngan Luong, etc.
+* Integrate the Vietnam payment gateways like Momo, VNPay, BaoKim, Ngan Luong, etc.
-* Integrate the Vietnam shipping solutions like ShipChung, Giaohangnhanh, ViettelPost, etc.
+* Integrate the Vietnam shipping solutions like Giaohangnhanh, Giao Hang Tiet Kiem, VNPost, ViettelPost, etc.

 = WHERE CAN I CONTRIBUTE MY CODE OR IDEA? =